 080C9FB4 8DA8 ldrh r0,[r5,#0x2C] 080C9FB6 49AC ldr r1,=#0xF800 080C9FB8 1C0A mov r2,r1 080C9FBA 4002 and r2,r0 080C9FBC 4388 bic r0,r1 080C9FBE 0040 lsl r0,r0,#0x1 080C9FC0 4310 orr r0,r2 080C9FC2 85A8 strh r0,[r5,#0x2C]

-Like Mega Man Battle Network 4 and 5, this game has references from the Boktai series.
-Unfortunately, the US and EU versions removed most of that content from the game likely because Boktai 3 was never released outside of Japan.
+Like Battle Network 4 and 5, 6 also has references to the Boktai series.
+Unfortunately, the US and European versions removed most of that content, likely because Boktai 3 was never released outside of Japan.
 All the events, dialog, maps, and Crossover features were removed in localized releases.
 Furthermore, the Crossover Program Advance, Otenko and GunSolEX chips was tampered with and the Django and Count chips were broken completely.
-It is also not possible to fight the Count in the US and EU versions as the boss data was also removed.
-An idle Mega Man replace the Count's boss appearance in battle.
+It is also not possible to fight the Count in the US and European versions as the boss data was also removed (an idle Mega Man replaces the Count's boss appearance in battle).
 If the Crossover Battle menu is hacked into from the Star Screen, it is still possible to establish a connection with a Japanese Boktai 3 on any version Battle Network 6.
 Nothing will happen in the battle because the Count can't fight.